In case you missed my announcement on social media a few weeks ago, I’m writing a book and it’s coming out so soon!!

 After getting off all the stickers and giving the play kitchen a good scrub, it was time to pull it all apart and paint it.

 Good thing I’m a hoarder of all things black and white.
 I was able to use all leftover spray paint I already had for this project.
-I tried to give it a similar finish to what it would look like in an actual kitchen.
+I tried to give it a similar finish to what it would look like if this was my actual kitchen.

 - Black semi-gloss for the bottom cabinet